-- 1. A short-term student is one whose duration of studentship at Ardhi University is one academic year; which comprises of two semesters (i.e. Semesters 1 and 2). - Upon successful completion of studies at Ardhi University, a short term student shall be awarded a Statement of Results. - 3.
-Applications will only be considered from applicants possessing Ardhi University entry qualifications (or higher) for admission to respective undergraduate programmes; and where vacancies exist. - 4.
-No change of courses shall be allowed once a student has been registered. - 5.
-Application procedure: - 5.1 The application must be submitted through the applicant's University/College to reach the Deputy Vice Chancellor Academic Affairs at least two months before the beginning of the Semester to which admission is sought; - 5.2 The applicant's University/College shall submit a letter of recommendation to Ardhi University. - 6.
+- A short-term student is one whose duration of studentship at Ardhi University is one 1. academic year; which comprises of two semesters (i.e., Semesters 1 and 2). - Upon successful completion of studies at Ardhi University, a short-term student shall be 2. awarded a Statement of Results. - Applications will only be considered from applicants possessing Ardhi University entry 3. qualifications (or higher) for admission to respective undergraduate programmes; and where vacancies exist. - No change of courses shall be allowed once a student has been registered.
+4. - Application procedure: 5. - The application must be submitted through the applicant's University/College to reach 5.1the Deputy Vice Chancellor - Academic Affairs at least two months before the beginning of the Semester to which admission is sought; - The applicant's University/College shall submit a letter of recommendation to Ardhi 5.2University. - 6.
 A short-term student is required to register as a student of Ardhi University for one full academic year at the beginning of any year of study to which admission is sought.
-Registration shall follow Ardhi University Admission Regulations, unless otherwise specified. - A registered short term student shall abide by all regulations governing students of Ardhi University unless otherwise stated. - 8.
-A non-Tanzanian student is expected to comply with all immigration formalities in force including visa and/or resident permit as the case may be. - 9.
-A short-term student shall sit for University examinations at the end of each semester as provided for under Ardhi University Examination Regulations.
-At the end of the year, the overall performance will be classified as PASS or FAIL. - 10.
-A short-term student, who fails in any of the courses, shall sit for supplementary examination in the courses failed. - 11.
-A short-term student shall be referred back to his/her home University in case of serious breach of University's Examination Regulations or Students By-laws. - A short-term student shall be allowed to change status of registration from unit to credit system by permission and subject to meeting other requirements or prerequisites. - 13.
-A short-term student shall pay fees as prescribed by the University.
-Those under special arrangements shall pay fees as prescribed in their governing arrangement (if any).
-Non- Tanzanian students will pay the fees in convertible foreign currency (e.g. US\$ etc.)
+Registration shall follow Ardhi University Admission Regulations, unless otherwise specified. - A registered short-term student shall abide by all regulations governing students of 7.
+Ardhi University unless otherwise stated. - 8.
+A non-Tanzanian student is expected to comply with all immigration formalities in force including visa and/or resident permit as the case may be. - A short-term student shall sit for University examinations at the end of each semester 9. as provided for under Ardhi University Examination Regulations.
+At the end of the year, the overall performance will be classified as PASS or FAIL. - A short-term student, who fails in any of the courses, shall sit for supplementary 10. examination in the courses failed. - A short-term student shall be referred back to his/her home University in case of 11. serious breach of University's Examination Regulations or Students By-laws. - A short-term student shall be allowed to change status of registration from unit to credit 12. system by permission and subject to meeting other requirements or prerequisites. - A short-term student shall pay fees as prescribed by the University.
+Those under special 13. arrangements shall pay fees as prescribed in their governing arrangement (if any).
+Non-Tanzanian students will pay the fees in convertible foreign currency (e.g., US\$ etc.)

 S/N Description Rate (U\$)

-1 Tuition fees depending on programme as per 1,500 U\$ or 2,100 U\$1
+1 Tuition fees depending on programme as per undergraduate tuition fee structure 1,500 U\$ or 2,100 U\$1

-undergraduate tuition fee structure

 2 Application fee 20

 3 Registration fee 100

 4 Examination fee 100 (per exam)

+5 Medical capitation fee 300

+6 Caution money 100

+7 Students' Union 20

+8 Student Identity Card 10

+9 Special faculty requirement 30 (per month)

-1 Depending on programme
+&lt;sup>1 Depending on programme